brightmarch/testing-bundle/README.md

 * environment: test
 * debug: true

-You can also get an array of all Container parameters with the `getContainerParameters()` method.
-It also takes no arguments an returns a multi-dimensional key-value array of parameters.
+You can also get any service from the container with the method `get()`.
+The method takes a single argument: the name of the service you wish to retrieve.

 ### Client
 You can construct an HTTP client with the `getClient()` method.
 It takes a single optional array parameter where you can set additional server parameters.